cpslab-asu/multicosim/README.md

 that will be sent to the firmware to start the simulation.
 The wrapped function must accept at minimum a `world` argument which is the name of the currently executing Gazebo world that can be used to communicate with the simulator using the transport libraries.
-To execute a simulation, the `run` method can be called, which accepts a `gzcm.Gazebo` instance representing the simulator configuration and all the arguments of the wrapped function following the `world` argument.
+To execute a simulation, the `run` method can be called, which accepts a `multicosim.Gazebo` instance representing the simulator configuration and all the arguments of the wrapped function following the `world` argument.

 ## Building From Source